issam2312/repo/README.md

 ## Making changes

 Before you make any changes, you should make a branch.
-Remember to **never commit to master**.
+Remember to **never commit to the main branch**.
 The command `git status` will tell you what branch you are on.
 I recommend putting the git branch in your command prompt, so that you will always know what branch you are on.
 See
 [this guide](http://stackoverflow.com/a/24716445/161801) on how to do this.